 Torsten Rasmussen has served as a director of our Company since April 1998.
 Mr. Rasmussen has been President and Chief Executive Officer of Morgan Management ApS, a management advisory and consulting company, since 1997.
 Prior to founding Morgan Management in 1997, Mr. Rasmussen had held the position of Executive Vice President, Operations at the LEGO Group (LEGO A/S) in Denmark since 1981.
 He currently sits on the board of a number of privately held Danish companies.
 He previously served as a board member in the capacity of chairman, deputy chairman or ordinary board member of a number of Danish companies of which the following are quoted on the Danish Stock Exchange: Bang & Olufsen A/S (1994-2007), Coloplast A/S (1992-2010), Vestas Wind Systems A/S (1998-2012), A/S Det Oestasiatiske Kompagni (1998-2010), and TK Development A/S (2000-2014).
 The NCG Committee believes that Mr. Rasmussen's extensive experience with international business will be increasingly valuable to the Board, including as it seeks opportunities outside of North America for its most advanced product candidate.
 Mr. Rasmussen also has extensive experience as a board member of various international publicly held companies, which provides valuable experience to the Board and the committees on which he sits.
-In addition, the NCG Committee believes that Mr. Rasmussen's tenure with the Board brings valuable historical knowledge and continuity to the Board and the committees on which he serves.
-Mr. Rasmussen holds an M.B.A. from IMD in Lausanne, Switzerland.
+In addition, the NCG Committee believes that Mr. Rasmussen's tenure with the Board brings valuable historical knowledge and continuity to the Board and the committees on which he sits.
+In addition, the NCG Committee believes that Mr. Rasmussen's tenure with the Board brings valuable historical knowledge and continuity to the Board and the committees on which he sits.
+In addition, the NCG Committee believes that Mr. Rasmussen's tenure with the Board brings valuable historical knowledge and continuity to the Board and the committees on which he sits.
+In addition, the NCG Committee believes that Mr. Rasmussen's tenure with the Board brings valuable historical knowledge and continuity to the Board and the committees on which he sits.
+In additio medicine.
+Prior to joining Nodality in September 2012, Ms. Brege held several senior-level positions at Onyx Pharmaceuticals, Inc., from June 2006 to December 2011, including Executive Vice President and Chief Operating Officer.
+Before joining Onyx, Ms. Brege was a general partner at Red Rock Capital Management, a venture capital firm specializing in early stage financing for technology companies, since 1999.
+Prior to Red Rock, she was the Senior Vice President and Chief Financial Officer at COR Therapeutics.
+Earlier in her career, Ms. Brege served as Vice President and Chief Financial Officer at Flextronics and Vice President and Treasurer of The Cooper Companies.
+Ms. Brege currently sits on the boards of directors of the public companies Aratana Therapeutics, Inc., Delcath Systems, Inc., and Pacira Pharmaceuticals, Inc. The NCG Committee believes that Ms. Brege's industry background, including her extensive experience as an officer of public companies in the biotechnology industry, position her to make an effective contribution to the Board and the Audit Committee.
+In addition, her past financial experience and urrent knowledge of financing trends are extremely valuable to the Board when considering financing strategies for the Company.
+Ms. Brege earned her undergraduate degree from Ohio University and has an M.B.A. from the University of Chicago.
+Ms. Brege also serves on the board of The Ohio University Foundation.
+During the past five years, Ms. Brege also served on the board of Angiotech Pharmaceuticals, Inc., a public company.